forensic-architecture/devops/provision/docs/gcp-account-readme.md

 ## Storage Buckets - Syncing Content

-With the gsutil CLI installed you can upload and sync files directly from yor file system.
+With the gsutil CLI installed you can upload and sync files directly from your file system.

 ### Upload